afreeorange/wiki.nikhil.io.articles/Photography Notes.md

 ## The Histogram

+- Luminance value on x-axis and pixel count on y-axis.
+- Leftmost edge is Luminance of zero, Rightmost is Luminance of one.
+Any pixels touching these edges are lost information, they're just crushed out of existence.
+You can use Zebra stripes to tell you which parts of your image are/will be "blown out" in either direction.
+- You section it into, say, five equal portions.
+From L-R, you are looking at _blacks_, _shadows_, _midtones_, _highlights_, and _whites_.

+Usually you want a histogram that looks like a mountain or is kinda balanced out but depends on what you're trying to do, the look you're going for.

 ## On Aperture

 Measured by f-stop. "f/2" means you take the focal length and divide it by two.